-This week it was announced that two major international companies, airline British Airways and hotel giant Marriott International, would be fined £183 million ($228 million) and £99 million ($123 million) respectively for data breaches that infringed new requirements set out by the EU’s General Data Protection Legislation (GDPR).
-The record penalties, issued by the UK’s Information Commissioner’s Office (ICO), are both over 200 times more than the previous highest fine imposed and serve as a stark indication of the severity of the new GDPR regime.
+The companies face £183 million ($228 million) and £99 million ($123 million) fines respectively for data breaches that infringed new requirements set out by the EU’s General Data Protection Legislation (GDPR).
+Both penalties, issued by the UK’s Information Commissioner’s Office, are over 200 times more than the previous highest fine imposed.
+These incidents serve as a stark indication of the severity of the new GDPR regime.

 British Airways fined £183M ($228M) for 2018 website hack

 It was first disclosed in September 2018 that British Airways had suffered a security breach in which users of the BA website and app were diverted to a fraudulent site.
-Through this fake site, details of approximately 500,000 customers were harvested by attackers, which according to the ICO, included names, addresses, login and travel booking details, and credit card information.
-The cyberattack was believed to be the work of Magecart, a financially-motivated threat group which has been active since 2015.
+Through this fake site, attackers harvested the details of over 500,000 customers.
+According to the ICO, obtained information included names, addresses, login and travel booking details, and credit card details.
+The cyberattack was believed to be the work of Magecart, a threat group which has been active since 2015.
 Attacks usually involve injecting card-skimming scripts into vulnerable e-commerce domains for the purpose of stealing credit card and personal information.
 Other victims of the Magecart group have included Ticketmaster, Feedify and broadcaster ABS-CBN.

 Following an extensive investigation into the incident, the ICO said that “poor security arrangements” at the company led to the breach and issued a notice of its intention to fine BA £183.39M for infringements of the General Data Protection Regulation (GDPR).

 “People’s personal data is just that – personal.
-When an organisation fails to protect it from loss, damage or theft it is more than an inconvenience.
+When an organization fails to protect it from loss, damage or theft it is more than an inconvenience.
 That’s why the law is clear – when you are entrusted with personal data you must look after it.
-Those that don’t will face scrutiny from my office to check they have taken appropriate steps to protect fundamental privacy rights.”
+Those that don’t will face scrutiny…to check they have taken appropriate steps to protect fundamental privacy rights.”

 – Elizabeth Denham, Information Commissioner

-BA will now have 28 days to appeal this penalty – a fine that has broken records and illustrated just how harsh the new GDPR legislation is likely to be going forward.
+BA will now have 28 days to appeal this penalty.
+This fine has broken records and illustrates just how harsh the new GDPR legislation is likely to be going forward.

 Marriott International fined £99M ($123M) for Starwood data breach